raspberrypi/documentation/configuration/raspi-config.md

 Selecting this option should automatically detect your keyboard layout.
 Note this take a few seconds and returns you to the configuration tool options screen without feedback.

+This option opens another menu which allows you to select your keyboard layout.
+It is slow to display, while it reads all the keyboard types.
+Changes usually take effect immediately, but may require a reboot.

 ### Enable Camera

 In order to use the Raspberry Pi camera module, you must enable it here.
 Select the option and proceed to `Enable`.
+This will make sure at least 128 megabytes of RAM is dedicated to the GPU.

 ### Add to Rastrack